-Be aware that just as the human eye can’t see colors in low light conditions, color cameras can’t either.
-Their image will be full of color in bright lighting conditions, and then turn grainy and unwatchable as light levels drop.
+A color camera image will be full of color in bright lighting conditions, and then turn grainy and almost unwatchable as light levels drop.

-When choosing any camera, hardwired units are always the first choice.
+When choosing any camera, those that use hardwired power connections are always the first choice.

 For permanent installations, try to use a wired smoke detector spy camera.
 Choose camera locations that make running wires as easy as possible, or locate the DVR or PC recorder nearer to the camera position.